 \section{Introduction}

-The Chern-Simons term originating from external electromagnetic fields is known to be the effective action for integer quantum Hall effect, where the quantization of Hall conductance is guaranteed by gauge invariance, or boundary gauge anomalies.
-Based on Luttinger's seminal work \citep{luttinger1964pr,Cooper1997}, a torsional field has been introduced to balance the diffusion of heat \citep{shitade2014ptep,gromov2015prl,bradlyn2015prb}.
-Analogously, torsional Chern-Simons terms have been proposed to be the effective action for torsional viscosity at zero temperature \citep{hughes2011prl,hughes2013prd,onkar2014prd} and thermal Hall effect at finite temperature \citep{shitade2014ptep,nakai2016njp,nakai2017prb,huang2020prb1,liang2020prr}.
-However, torsional anomalies are controversial because of its dependence upon ultra-violet (UV) cut-off \citep{chandia1997prd,chandia2001prd,kreimer2001prd, obukhov1997fop, peeters1999jhep, yajima1996cqg, soo1999prd, nissinen2020prl, huang2020prb}.
+The Chern-Simons term originating from external electromagnetic fields is known to be the effective action for the integer quantum Hall effect, where the quantization of Hall conductance is guaranteed by gauge invariance~\citep{Laughlin:1981}, or boundary gauge anomalies~\citep{callan1985npb,Wen:1991,stone1991aop}.
+Based on Luttinger's seminal work \citep{luttinger1964pr}, a torsional field has been introduced to balance the diffusion of heat \citep{shitade2014ptep,gromov2015prl,bradlyn2015prb}.
+Analogously, torsional Chern-Simons terms have been proposed to be the effective action for torsional viscosity at zero temperature~\citep{hughes2011prl,hughes2013prd,onkar2014prd} and thermal Hall effect at finite temperature ~\citep{shitade2014ptep,nakai2016njp,nakai2017prb,huang2020prb1,liang2020prr}.
+However, torsional anomalies are controversial because of its dependence upon ultra-violet (UV) cut-off~\citep{chandia1997prd,chandia2001prd,kreimer2001prd, obukhov1997fop, peeters1999jhep, yajima1996cqg, soo1999prd, nissinen2020prl, huang2020prb}.
 A clear physical meaning for torsional anomalies is thus highly needed.

-Recently, thermal Hall effect has been observed experimentally in gapped topological phases~\citep{kasahara2018nature, banerjee2018nature} and has now attracted much attention due to its ability to detect neutral excitations~\citep{grissonnanche2019nature,li2020prl,grissonnanche2020natphys}. \XQ{However, despite of the fast evolving experimental techniques, the fundamental understanding of whether thermal Hall current flows through the bulk of these systems is still incomplete.} For gapped topological phases, based on anomaly matching and generalized Laughlin's argument, it was suggested in Refs.~\citep{nomura2012prl, nakai2016njp,nakai2017prb} that there can exist a bulk thermal Hall current.
+Recently, thermal Hall effect has been observed experimentally in gapped topological phases~\citep{Banerjee:2017,banerjee2018nature,Dutta:2021} and has now attracted much attention due to the observed large signature from charge neutral excitations~\citep{onose2010science,hirschberger2015science, Ideue:2017,kasahara2018nature, kasahara2018prl,grissonnanche2019nature,li2020prl,grissonnanche2020natphys,Yokoi:2021}. \XQ{However, despite of the fast evolving experimental techniques, the fundamental understanding of whether thermal Hall current flows through the bulk of these systems is still incomplete.} For gapped topological phases, based on anomaly matching and generalized Laughlin's argument, it was suggested in Refs.~\citep{nakai2016njp,nakai2017prb} that there can exist a bulk thermal Hall current.
 This argument contradicts results in Refs.~\citep{stone2012prb,bradlyn2015prb,yuval2019prb}, where bulk thermal Hall currents are always exponentially suppressed by the bulk gap.
 Hence, we aim to resolve this contradiction here, which shall \XQ{add a new perspective} to investigate thermal Hall effect.